Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R9 M395X should be a lot faster than the Radeon RX 460 in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon R9 M395X will be 43% faster than the Radeon RX 460 in general, due to its greater data rate. (explain)

-Texel RateThe Radeon R9 M395X is a lot (approximately 52%) more effective at anisotropic filtering than the Radeon RX 460. (explain)
+Texel RateThe Radeon R9 M395X will be quite a bit (about 52%) more effective at anisotropic filtering than the Radeon RX 460. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison